Project Details

 The project provided tangible services to children and their families while strengthening cooperation between local authorities, social protection agencies, educational institutions, and humanitarian organizations.
 This effort lays the groundwork for a sustainable infrastructure to protect and support the most vulnerable populations.

 “This project was both a significant challenge and a great opportunity to contribute to the future of communities.
-We are proud of the results achieved together with UNICEF and believe that the foundations laid will foster the development of communities in vulnerable regions of eastern Ukraine even after the program ends,” said Olga Kosse, Chair of the Board of NGO Responsible Citizens.
+We are proud of the results achieved together with UNICEF and believe that the foundations laid will foster the development of communities in vulnerable regions of eastern Ukraine even after the program ends,” said Olga Kosse, Head of the Board of NGO Responsible Citizens.

 More Projects